Amit Kothari

 The crack appears around week three.

 Your requirements hit something the framework didn’t anticipate.
 Now you’re not writing application code.
 You’re reverse-engineering framework internals to change behavior that should be simple.
-This analysis of LangChain’s complexity described it plainly: the framework becomes a source of friction rather than productivity once requirements get sophisticated.
+This analysis of LangChain’s complexity described it plainly: the framework becomes a source of painful friction rather than productivity once requirements get complex.
 You end up understanding LangChain better than your own application.

 Count the abstraction layers in LangChain: LLM calls, prompts, memory, chains, agents.
 That’s five layers between you and the model.
 LlamaIndex is narrower in scope, focused on data connection and retrieval.
 Still has layers.
 Still has quirks.